beacon-biosignals/StableHashTraits.jl/README.md

 ## Change Log

+### In 2.0.2

+A bug caused hash collisions between two distinct pairs of nested singleton types.
+Existing hashes of nested singleton types have changed.

 ### In 2.0.1

 A bug in the `omit_fields` prevented it from removing the requested object fields from a hash.
 Existing hashes depending on this erroneous behavior have changed.